 And it’s not just newbies who make mistakes.
 Dig deep enough and you’ll find that behind the fast cars, fancy watches, and got-it-all-under-control attitudes of the most successful store owners, you’ll find a few f***ups lurking.

 And today, they’re opening up.
 We’ve asked 18 successful dropshippers to spill on their most memorable facepalm moments.
-From thousands spent on Facebook ads with the wrong link to hair-pulling issues with suppliers, you’ll hear what went wrong, as well as their advice for how you can avoid following in their footsteps.
+From thousands spent on Facebook ads with the wrong link to hair-pulling issues with suppliers, you’ll hear their dropshipping failures, as well as their advice for how you can avoid following in their footsteps.

 - Beer + Facebook Ads = 😬